 - Preheat oven to 425 degrees F.

-- Place apple slices in a large bowl and add sugar, cinnamon, nutmeg, and flour; mix well.
-Place one pie crust in a glass deep-dish pie plate then pour apple mixture into crust, top with butter, then place remaining crust over apples.
+- In a large bowl, combine apples, sugar, cinnamon, nutmeg, and flour; mix well.
+Place one pie crust in a 9-inch deep-dish pie plate.
+Pour apple mixture into crust, top with butter, then place remaining crust over apples.
 Trim and pinch edges together, fluting if desired.
 Using a sharp knife, cut four 1-inch slits in top.

-- Place pie on a baking sheet and bake 15 minutes.
-Reduce oven temperature to 350 degrees F. and bake 35 to 40 more minutes, or until crust is golden.
+- Place pie on baking sheet and bake 15 minutes.
+Reduce over temperature to 350 degrees and bake 35 to 40 more minutes, or until crust is golden.

 Report Inappropriate Comment